 Inclusion, a two-way street

-Being diverse and inclusive is not only about bridging gender gaps, it is much more than that.
+Being diverse and inclusive is not only about bridging gender gaps, but it is also much more than that.
 Equality in management, in hiring, equal pay, bridging gaps in pay between the CXO’s and across the hierarchy.
 There is no single mantra that we could all follow in this regard, it is an acquired knowledge that needs to be put to a trial.

 Gaps in pay with respect to gender in any industry is alarming and is not specific to the tech industry.
 Look around and you will witness much more than what meets the eye.
 The gaps that we see is a reflection of the decision made by the policymakers, of the hiring practice and the face of power.
 To foster a healthy work environment we need to identify and fix the gaps if found.
-Cultural and financial hygiene at a firm depends directly on knowing and implementing the science in the art of inclusion.
+Cultural and financial hygiene at a firm depends directly on knowing and implementing science in the art of inclusion.

 Image credits – Amazon.com